 Android has a lot of nifty hidden options and one of them is ‘USB Debugging’.
 It is required to be turned on in order to establish a successful connection between your PC and your Android device over ADB (Android Debug Bridge).
-Here, you will learn how to enable USB Debugging on Android.
-The instructions will work on any Android device easily in a step-by-step manner.
+This comprehensive guide will show you how to enable USB Debugging on Android.
+The instructions will work on any Android device, irrespective of the device manufacturer (OEM).

 What is USB Debugging in Android?

-‘USB Debugging‘ is a developer option in Android that must be enabled to establish a successful ADB connection between a PC and an Android device.
+‘USB Debugging‘ is a developer option in Android that is used to establish a successful ADB connection between a PC and an Android device.
 It is generally hidden within the Android device’s settings menu and is disabled by default.

-So, what would you actually want to enable USB Debugging on your Android device?
-First off, ADB won’t be able to recognize your phone if the option is disabled.
-Once enabled, it allows you to execute ADB commands to perform several procedures, like debugging an app, capture bug reports to provide feedback to developers (logcat), force-reboot your Android device into recovery mode/fastboot mode, etc.
+So, the question is, why would you need to enable USB Debugging on your Android device?
+A straight answer to that is: ADB won’t be able to recognize your phone if USB Debugging is disabled.
+Once enabled, it allows you to execute ADB commands to perform several actions, like debugging an app, capturing a bug report to provide feedback to developers (logcat), force-reboot your Android device into recovery mode/fastboot mode, etc.